The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Why it matters: This question reveals whether the vendor competes on product quality or switching costs.
 The good ones give you plenty of time to leave.
 The bad ones hold your data hostage.

-Strong answer: 90-day data access window post-contract, full export support during that window, written guarantee that data is not destroyed without your consent.
+Strong answer: A 90-day data access window post-contract, full export support during that window, and a written guarantee that data is not destroyed without your consent.

 What Vendors Say vs. What Actually Happens